aws-cloudformation/aws-cloudformation-templates/read-only-user/readme.md

 ## Policy

-This example provides READ-ONLY access to the following infrastructure and data services: EC2, CloudFormation, AutoScaling, and S3.
-They are controlled by the inline policy _ReadPolicy_ seen below.
+This **example** provides READ-ONLY access to the following infrastructure and data services: EC2, CloudFormation, AutoScaling, and S3.
+The policy was derived from the AWS Managed Policy *ReadOnlyAccess*.

 	"ReadPolicy" : {
       "Type": "AWS::IAM::Policy",